CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ### Inheritance and Interfaces

-I am inheriting from the Oppenzeppelin Ownable and Pausable contracts:
+I am inheriting from the OpenZeppelin Ownable and Pausable contracts:

 ```
 // SPDX-License-Identifier: GPL-3.0